habitat-sh/habitat/BUILDER_DEV.md

 export HAB_ORIGIN=<your origin>
 ```

-Now run `make bldr-run` from the root of your hab repo.
+Now run `sudo -E make bldr-run` from the root of your hab repo.

 The first time this command runs, it will create the required databases.
 Let it run for a while, and then re-start it if there are errors (this is normal for the first time setup).